A multi-parameter family of Fourier integral operators: Introduction

 The study of certain operators that commute with a family of multi-parameter dilations, dates back to the time of Jessen, Marcinkiewicz and Zygmund.
-The $\L^p$-theory regarding to the strong maximal function and singular integrals defined on product spaces have been established, for example by Cordoba and Fefferman \cite{Cordoba-Fefferman}, Fefferman and Stein \cite{R-F.S}, Journ\'{e} \cite{Journe'} and M\"{u}ller, Ricci and Stein \cite{M.R.S}.
+The $\L^p$-theory for the strong maximal function and singular integrals defined on product spaces have been established.
+For instance, see the references by Cordoba and Fefferman \cite{Cordoba-Fefferman}, Fefferman and Stein \cite{R.Fefferman-Stein}, Journ\'{e} \cite{Journe'}, Fefferman \cite{R.Fefferman} and M\"{u}ller, Ricci and Stein \cite{Muller-Ricci-Stein}.

-In order to explore some possible extensions on $0<p\leq1$, a bi-parameter Hardy space, denoted by $\H^p\times \H^p(\R^{\N_1}\times\R^{\N_2})$ was introduced by M.~Malliavin and P.~Malliavin \cite{Malliavin} and Gundy and Stein \cite{Gundy-Stein}.
+In particular, for $0<p\leq1$, a bi-parameter Hardy space, denoted by $\H^p\times \H^p(\R^{\N_1}\times\R^{\N_2})$ was introduced by M.~Malliavin and P.~Malliavin \cite{Malliavin} and Gundy and Stein \cite{Gundy-Stein}.
 Such a Hardy space defined by the corresponding bi-parameter Littlewood-Paley inequality cannot be characterized in terms of "rectangle atoms".
 See the counter-example of Carleson \cite{Carleson}.
-Surprisingly, by testing on any single rectangle atom and using a geometric covering lemma due to Journ\'{e} \cite{Journe'}, Robert Fefferman \cite{R.Fefferman} is able to conclude that a bi-parameter Calder\'{o}n-Zygmund operator defined on $\R^\N=\R^{\N_1}\times\R^{\N_2}$ is bounded from $\H^p\times \H^p(\R^{\N_1}\times\R^{\N_2})$ to $\L^p(\R^\N)$.
+Surprisingly, by testing on any single rectangle atom and using a geometric covering lemma due to Journ\'{e} \cite{Journe'}, Fefferman \cite{R.Fefferman} is able to conclude that a bi-parameter Calder\'{o}n-Zygmund operator defined on $\R^{\N_1}\times\R^{\N_2}$ is bounded from $\H^p\times \H^p(\R^{\N_1}\times\R^{\N_2})$ to $\L^p(\R^{\N_1}\times\R^{\N_2})$.